 If your fostering arrangement involves a set period of time, it is possible for fostering while working full-time at a job outside of your foster care responsibilities.
 For instance, if you provide respite care, you will know in advance when your fostering services are required.
 Otherwise, because there is no set appointment for when local authorities take children and young people into care, there is no prearranged time for when foster care is needed.

-Some children have been in care since birth and in their experience, they may have been moved from place to place.
+Some children have been in care since birth and in their experience – they may have been moved from place to place.
 Others may have endured living conditions that hindered their development and harmed their health.
 It is essential that they are placed in a caring, safe and stable home.

-For a single parent who works full time, fostering may become a problem.
+For a single parent, fostering while working full-time may become a problem.
 You will have to evaluate your working hours and your fostering commitment.
 As well as providing a home and affection to the foster child or young person, you must be available for meetings with the foster agency social worker, the child’s teacher, and other personnel involved in protecting the child’s welfare and wellbeing.

 Fostering is considered by many to be a career and as such, they do not want to jeopardise the stability and security of the home they offer children in care by being distracted by another job.
-While foster carers are paid an allowance when a child is placed with them, and fostering is often considered as a career, fostering is not primarily about the pay that you can earn as a carer.
+While foster carers are paid an allowance when a child is placed with them and fostering is often considered as a career, fostering is not primarily about the pay that you can earn as a carer.

 Our fostering allowance ensures that both you and your fostering child are able to live comfortably.
 The allowance provides:

 The fostering allowance does not impact other benefits such as housing benefit or working tax credits either.